MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/dclocater-performance-counters.md

 | `Requests: Total Active`                       | The total number of active requests per second                                                              |
 | `Site Name Queries/sec`                        | Number of site name queries per second                                                                      |

-## DC Locater (DC)
+## DC Locator (DC)

-DC Locater (DC) counters exist only on the domain controller.
-The DC Locater (DC) counters measured the number of incoming LDAP and mailslot pings and requests received for locating domain controllers.
+DC Locator (DC) counters exist only on the domain controller.
+The DC Locator (DC) counters measured the number of incoming LDAP and mailslot pings and requests received for locating domain controllers.

-The following table shows the server-side counters that can be added when using the DC Locater (DC) performance counter set.
+The following table shows the server-side counters that can be added when using the DC Locator (DC) performance counter set.

 | Counter name                                | Description                                               |
 |---------------------------------------------|-----------------------------------------------------------|